 the Galveston, Harrisburg, & San Antonio Railroad built its last 23.5+

 miles from Marion to San

 its Austin Laredo line in 1881, passing through San

 Antonio, and the San Antonio & Aransas Pass completed its line

 to the coast in 1886, the area to the north and west of San

 Antonio was without rail connection to the great hub of south

 Texas for several years.
 Prior to the War Between the States, it could

-take as much as ten days for wagon freight to reach such remote outposts as Fredericksburg
+take as much as ten days for wagon freight to reach such remote outposts

-or Kerrville from San
+from San Antonio and

-much improved roads and a much lessened Indian problem, it still took freight
+improved roads and a much lessened Indian problem, it still took freight

 wagons the better part of a week to travel from San